 - Make a simple cashier visor (I just use a sentence strip and write ‘cashier’ on it).

 - I have kids sit on the carpet as they come in that morning and read a book until we begin.
 It’s amazing how silently they can read when you mention that you’ll call the quietest kids to shop first.

 - Make sure you thank your customers for visiting ‘(Your name)s R Us’ and wish them a great day!

 What a great way to end the year!
 The FREE ‘bucks’ templates and signs are in my free resource library here.
 Check my latest email for the current password, or sign up below to receive it!

 Want more End-of-Year activities?
-This memory book has a great variety of pages to choose from for a special keepsake.
+This end-of-year memory book has a great variety of pages to choose from for a special keepsake.
 You may also enjoy reading tips to make a unique memory book!